Sleep Apnea Therapy – Lakeway, TX

 How is Sleep Apnea Treated?

-Contact Eaddy Dentistry for an appointment to discuss your possible sleep apnea problems with Dr. Winston Eaddy or Dr. Daniel Eaddy.
+Contact Eaddy Cosmetic and Implant Dentistry, PLLC for an appointment to discuss your possible sleep apnea problems with Dr. Winston Eaddy or Dr. Daniel Eaddy.
 Located in Lakeway, Texas, we can provide sleep apnea therapy to patients from Steiner Ranch, Bee Cave, Dripping Springs, Spicewood, and Austin, Texas.

 If you have mild-to-moderate cases of obstructive sleep apnea, you can breathe easier using an alternative to a CPAP machine.
 Instead, a custom-fit oral appliance can reposition your lower jaw forward to prevent your airway from collapsing.
 This will stop pauses in breathing to improve your sleep quality.
 Whether used alone or along with a CPAP, you can get the rest you need by stopping interruptions in breathing.